msbukal/msbukal.github.io/waterfall.md

 To achieve this, the intersection point t was computed, and then a random distance was added according to a set density value. (from Ray Tracing: The Next Week, Peter Shirley)

 ### Final Scene
+This is the final scene I achieved:

 <img src="waterfall-images/final-scene-image.png">

+And I additionally animated a short gif, to show the water moving:

 <img src="waterfall-images/final-scene-gif.gif">